 - If you live with others and you are the first in the household to have symptoms of coronavirus, then you must stay at home for 7 days, but all other household members who remain well must stay at home and not leave the house for 14 days.
 The 14-day period starts from the day when the first person in the house became ill.

-- Ensure good Hygiene – wash hands for 20 seconds, more frequently and catch coughs and sneezes in tissues.
+- Ensure good hygiene – wash your hands for 20 seconds, more frequently and catch coughs and sneezes in tissues.

-- Ensure that the site are operating a more thorough / stringent cleaning regime and that areas that may be touched regularly (e.g. fingerprint scanners on turnstiles) have a supply of hand sanitiser available.
+- Ensure that sites are operating a more thorough/stringent cleaning regime and that areas that may be touched regularly (e.g. fingerprint scanners on turnstiles) have a supply of hand sanitiser available.

-As such we need you to assess the risk on a site specific basis and in accordance with each’s site’s own Covid 19 risk assessment / containment plan.
+As such, we need you to assess the risk on a site-specific basis and in accordance with each’s site’s own COVID-19 risk assessment and containment plan.
 Please discuss the above with your employees.